CodeYourFuture/curriculum/content/js3/blocks/simplifying-element-creation/index.md

 This code does exactly the same thing as the code we had before.
 By introducing a function we have introduced some advantages:
 1. Our code is smaller, which can make it easier to read and understand what it's doing.
-2. If we want to change how we create elements (e.g. if we wanted to also add a class attribute for each element), we only need to write the new code one time, not for every element.
+2. If we want to change how we create elements we only need to write the new code one time, not for every element.
+We could add a class attribute for each element easily.
-3. We can see that each of the elements is being created the same way.
-Before, if we wanted to make sure the director element and duration element were created the same, we would have to compare several lines of code.
+3. We can see that each element is being created the same way.
+Before, we would have to compare several lines of code to see this.
 Because we can see they're calling the same function, we know they're made the same way.

 There are also some drawbacks to our refactoring:
 1. If we want to change how we create some elements (e.g. we want to include an image of the director, replace the certificate text with a symbol, etc), we may have made it _harder_ to make these changes.